 Instructions

-- Pour melted butter into a 9x13-inch baking dish, spreading it evenly.
+- Pour the melted butter into a 9x13-inch baking dish, spreading it evenly over the bottom.

-- In a large bowl, whisk together milk, vanilla, and sugar.
+- In a large bowl, whisk together the whole milk, vanilla extract, and 1 1/2 cups sugar until the mixture is smooth.

-- Add flour, 1/4 cup cocoa powder, baking powder, and salt.
+- Add 1 1/4 cups all-purpose flour, 1/4 cup dark cocoa powder, baking powder, and salt to the bowl.
 Whisk until just combined.

-- Gently spoon the batter over the melted butter in the baking dish—do not stir.
+- Gently spoon the batter over the melted butter in the baking dish without stirring.

-- In a small bowl, combine remaining 1/4 cup cocoa powder and brown sugar.
-Sprinkle evenly over the batter.
+- In a small bowl, combine the remaining 1/4 cup dark cocoa powder with the light brown sugar.
+Sprinkle this mixture over the batter.

-- Carefully pour hot water over the top.
-Do not stir.
+- Carefully pour the hot water over the top of the pan without stirring.

-- Bake for 30–35 minutes until the top looks dry and set.
+- Bake for 30–35 minutes, or until the top is set and looks dry.

-- Let cool slightly before serving warm, ideally with ice cream or whipped cream.
+- Let cool slightly before serving with ice cream or whipped cream.